opensvc/docs.opensvc.com/source/agent.service.container.docker.disaster_recovery_plan.rst

         |  '- sync#i1        .... up       rsync system files to drpnodes
         '- hb                     n/a

 .. note::  The service is now up, and replicated. ``--force`` flag was used because we are outside of the authorized sync period.
-By default, OpenSVC will trigger an syncdrp action once a day, during the night.
+By default, OpenSVC will trigger an :cmd:`sync drp` action once a day, during the night.

 Testing DRP
 ^^^^^^^^^^^